 Whether you are interested in selling your product to a small independent “mom & pop” shop or to a large national retail chain, selling to retailers can be tough if you don’t know how to speak their language.

-We've listened to many product pitches working at Macy’s in the Buying & Planning departments for apparel, accessories, and home goods.
+We've listened to many product pitches working in the Buying & Planning departments of apparel, accessories, and home goods.

-(And labeling them as such would shape how we handled the meeting.)
+(And labeling them as such can shape how they handle the meeting.)

 To give you a better idea of how buyers are able to do this...